Yamanashi Foods I Personally Recommend as a Local Resident

 Photo by Pakutaso

-Honestly, I’ve found myself eating five or six in a row without even realizing.
+I’ve definitely eaten more than five or six in a row before I even realized it.

 Yamanashi Peaches